projectcalico/calico/felix/docs/config-params.md

 ### `NATOutgoingAddress` (config file) / `natOutgoingAddress` (YAML)

 Specifies an address to use when performing source NAT for traffic in a natOutgoing pool that is leaving the network.
-By default the address used is an address on the interface the traffic is leaving on (ie it uses the iptables MASQUERADE target).
+By default the address used is an address on the interface the traffic is leaving on (i.e. it uses the iptables MASQUERADE target).

 | Detail |   |
 | --- | --- |